LIFEHUBBER

 Why it is included here

-Understand Anything is included because it gives readers a concrete way to compare codebase and knowledge-graph context tools for agent-assisted development, especially when a visual project map may be easier to inspect than repeated file searches.
+Understand Anything is a concrete reference for codebase and knowledge-graph context tools, especially when a visual project map may be easier to inspect than repeated file searches.

 Source links